What Is An Introvert?

 What Causes Introversion?

-Is introversion something you are born with or is it something that arises as a result of experience?
-The question is a classic example of the age-old nature versus nurture debate in psychology.
+Is introversion something you are born with, or is it something that arises as a result of experience?
+The question is a classic example of psychology’s age-old nature versus nurture debate.

 There are differences in the brains of introverts and extroverts.
-One theory suggests that it is differences in dopamine levels in the brain that contributes to a person’s level of introversion or extroversion.
+One theory suggests that it is differences in dopamine levels in the brain that contribute to a person’s level of introversion or extroversion.

 Signs You Might Be an Introvert